 Spring conditions may be the time of year when there are the most avalanches, but once a regular cycle of melting and freezing sets in, predicting the stability of the snowpack is more evident than during the cold winter months.
 During the freeze phase, the snowpack is at its strongest.
 Once free water has seeped into the snowpack, through rain or melting, then it can turn into ice when the temperatures go below freezing - the ice forms a sort of 'skeleton' that holds the snowpack together.
 Melting during the day and freezing at night is a classic springtime process.
 In these conditions, after a good freeze at night, the slopes are very stable first thing in the morning.
 Then, as the sun rises (warming east facing slopes first), the ice skeleton holding the snowpack together melts and the slope eventually becomes much less stable.

-In melting and freezing conditions, the snowpack is at its strongest during the freeze phase then at its weakest during the melt phase.
-In between these phases, the sking conditions can be tremendous as long as people haven't been there too late the day before.
+In melting and freezing conditions, the snowpack is at its strongest during the freeze phase, then at its weakest during the melt phase.
+In between these phases, the skiing conditions can be tremendous as long as people haven't been there late the day before.
 Get on the slope as the first few centimetres are beginning to melt and then get off.
-When melting penetrates more than 5 cm then the slope has started to become unstable and you will start to break through the crust - this alone can lead to injury.
-Making the right calls in these conditions takes experience - but that is part of the adventure!
+When melting penetrates more than 5cm, the slope has started to become unstable and you will start to break through the crust - this alone can lead to injury.
+Making the right calls in these conditions takes experience - but that is part of the adventure.

 Can I get out of the way of an avalanche?